 This information is provided for ease of use, however it is not the official record.
 See the academic catalog for official course descriptions and requirements.

 Au Sable Institute of Environmental Studies that are approved for biology credit includes the following courses.
-Registration for Au Sable courses require the permission of a Vanguard/Au Sable faculty representative.
+This is not a complete list.
+Registration for Au Sable courses requires the permission of a Vanguard/Au Sable faculty representative.

 ENVS 302: Limnology (4 units)

 Prerequisites: one year of biology and one year of general chemistry.
 Studies lakes and streams; applications to planning and management; introduces immunology; investigates representative lakes and streams of the region.
 Summer Session II.

 Prerequisite: one year of introductory science.
 Studies interrelationships between animals and their biotic and physical environments; emphasizes behavioral aspects.
 Fieldwork on ecology of northern Michigan fauna from a stewardship perspective.
 Summer Session I.